moliver-bb/node-backenddev/README.md

 ## What we expect

-There is no right or wrong answser.
+There is no right or wrong answer.
 We want to see your ability to solve problems.
 That being said, don't leave anything out.
 We will be going over everything!

 Have fun and good luck!